ibm-cloud-docs/text-to-speech-data/SSML.md

 -   For complete information about the service's level of support for all SSML elements, see [SSML elements](/docs/text-to-speech-data?topic=text-to-speech-data-elements).
 With a few exceptions, the service implements most of the W3C specification, as well as SSML fragments.
 -   The service's customization interface supports the use of the SSML `<phoneme>` element to specify the phonetic spelling that it uses to pronounce a word.
 The phonetic spelling represents the sounds of a word, how these sounds are divided into syllables, and which syllables receive stress.
     -   For information about the customization interface, see [Understanding customization](/docs/text-to-speech-data?topic=text-to-speech-data-customIntro).
-    -   For information about the valid symbols that you can use in an {{site.data.keyword.IBM_notm}} SPR or IPA specification for any supported language, see [Using IBM SPR](/docs/text-to-speech-data?topic=text-to-speech-data-sprs).
+    -   For information about the valid symbols that you can use in an {{site.data.keyword.IBM_notm}} SPR or IPA specification for any supported language, see [Using phonetic symbols](/docs/text-to-speech-data?topic=text-to-speech-data-sprs).

 ## SSML validation
 {: #errors}